-Students should plan to register during the days assigned to registration on the official aca-demic calendar.
+Students should plan to register during the days assigned to registration on the official academic calendar.
 Registration is not official until all parts of the registration process have been completed, including financial arrangements.

 Orientation for First-year Students.
-Students attending Andrews for the first time are expected to participate in Orientation activities held during the week of registration in September.
+Students attending Andrews for the first time are expected to participate in orientation activities held approximately one week before Fall semester classes begin.